 What is online storage?

 Online storage or cloud storage is widely used today.
-Not to be confused with online backup, it involves synchronizing all your data so that you can find your files at any time and from anywhere.
+Not to be confused with online backup, it involves synchronizing all your data so that you can retrieve your files at any time and from anywhere.

 The synchronized files are available from your computers, phones, tablets, or from a web browser.